Eugen Botezat

 In 1919, soon after Bukovina came under Romanian administration, he became a full professor of zoology at Cernăuți University, remaining as such until retiring in 1938.
 During this period, he was dean of the philosophy and then of the natural sciences faculty, as well as university rector from 1922 to 1923.
 His scientific activity was known abroad as well as domestically, with many of his studies appearing in German.
 He made important advances in the histology of sensory organs in mammals and birds, publishing 34 articles on morphology, physiological anatomy and cynegetics.
 His discoveries pertained to the nerve endings in the tactile corpuscles of mammals, taste buds in birds, the neurofibrillary structure of nerve endings, the double innervation of striated muscle tissue and the epidermis, and glandular activity in sensory cells.
-Botezat's ecological studies, undertaken during his many walks through the woods of Bukovina, focused on wild animals in their natural habitat: wild boar, deer, bears, wolves and lynx.
+Botezat's ecological studies, undertaken during his many walks through the woods of Bukovina, focused on wild animals in their natural habitat: wild boar, deer, bears, wolves, and lynx.
 He described the biological meaning of bird vocalization and was concerned with the balance of nature.

 An avid hunter, Botezat was also concerned with the biology and ecology of hunting in Bukovina.
-He studied the varieties of red deer living in the area's section of the Carpathians, analyzing the formation of their antlers and classifying them.
+He studied the varieties of red deer living in the area's section of the Carpathian Mountains, analyzing the formation of their antlers and classifying them.
 He argued that the Austrian administration, particularly after 1870, mismanaged hunting, as it prioritized the shooting of the best specimens by nobles without concern for the state of the forests or the remaining deer.
 He recommended that, on the contrary, the weakest animals should be the ones targeted for hunting.